 Parents of new kindergarten students may file an intradistrict transfer prior to registration of their student.

-District residents wanting to have their child considered for enrollment in a school other than their neighborhood school for 2013-14 must submit an Open Enrollment application during the period January 1, 2013 through March 1, 2013.
+District residents wanting to have their child considered for enrollment in a school other than their school of residence for 2014-15 must submit an Open Enrollment application during the period January 1, 2014 through March 1, 2014.
 Applications should be submitted to the Centralized Registration Office.
 Approval of the application will depend upon available space at the requested school.

 An interdistrict transfer provides permission for a student to attend a school in a district other than the district of his/her residency.
 Applications are available at the Centralized Registration Office, applications will be submitted to Pupil Services for review.